Your sex life might change as you get older, but that doesn't mean it has to be any less fun.

 The rise in divorce rates means that more people are single and dating.
 "I see social change," says Denise.
 "Nowadays, women in their 50s, 60s and 70s don't think of themselves as old.
 They're glamorous, vibrant and feel good about their bodies."

 A sexually active woman who wants to avoid pregnancy needs to use contraception until the menopause, (that is, until she has not had a period or bleeding for two years if under 50, and for one year if she's over 50).

 All age groups can get, and pass on, sexually transmitted infections (STIs), including herpes, chlamydia and HIV.
 Condoms help to protect against STIs, so talk to your new partner about using them.
-If you'd like help and advice on using or talking about condoms, contact the helpline of sexual health charity FPA (formerly the Family Planning Association) on 0845 122 8690.

 Find out more about male condoms and female condoms.